RyanFrantz/Concierge/README.md

 This project uses Perl Dancer <http://perldancer.org/>.
 I'm best at Perl.
 Perl Dancer is based on the Sinatra project.

 ### SQLite
-SQLite is fast and simple, two things I really this project to be.
+SQLite is fast and simple, two things I really want this project to be.

 #### Table Names
 The table names a selected are **singular**.
-I usually prefer plural table names in designing tables (the content makes of a collection of the thing the table is named for), but I also like simple code.
+I usually prefer plural table names in designing tables (the content makes up a collection of the thing the table is named for), but I also like simple code.
 So, to serve the latter, I use singular table names to make my code simpler.